-PNB woes spur Goldman Sachs to downgrade India’s growth forecasts
+Goldman Sachs downgrades India GDP growth forecast on PNB fraud

-Mumbai/Bengaluru: Investment bank Goldman Sachs downgraded its forecasts for India’s economy on Tuesday in the wake of a more than $2 billion fraud at Punjab National Bank (PNB), warning it could spark tighter regulation of the banking sector that would constrain credit growth.
+Mumbai/Bengaluru: Investment bank Goldman Sachs downgraded its forecasts for the Indian economy on Tuesday in the wake of a more than $2 billion PNB fraud, warning it could spark tighter regulation of the banking sector that would constrain credit growth.

 In a note to clients, Goldman Sachs lowered its real gross domestic product (GDP) forecast on India for the year to March 2019 to 7.6% from 8% earlier.

-Last month’s disclosure of the fraud by PNB, India’s second-largest state-run lender has sent bank shares tumbling.
+Last month’s disclosure of the PNB fraud has sent bank shares tumbling.
 The case, along with a flurry of smaller loan frauds since reported by other banks, has sparked new concerns that credit growth is unlikely to pick up quickly in an economy where state-run lenders that account for two-thirds of banking assets are already saddled with a mountain of bad debt.

 The Goldman warning is a blow for the government, which had hoped that a $32 billion, two-year, bank recapitalisation programme it unveiled last year would help Indian banks to begin to restart lending, spurring elusive job growth in the economy.